pokeclicker/pokeclicker-wiki/data/Farm/overview_description.md

 *→ See: [Mutations](#!Berries/#mutations)*

 Berries planted in certain configurations can mutate into new Berry species.
 The Kanto Berry Master in [[Towns/Cerulean City]] gives hints for how to mutate new Berries.

+#### Other tools and guides:
+- [[Farm Simulator]]: Wiki tool for simulating various Farm conditions such as Berry growth, auras, and mutations.
+- [Walkthrough for unlocking #9 Persim to #25 Grepa](https://docs.google.com/document/d/1TE5cAKSlA7TAliA001_mIiO1odZ6e4yUEMre0GBW1to/edit?usp=sharing)  (external link): If you have not yet unlocked all the plots on the Farm, this guide will provide optimized planting formations to mutate those berries within the limited available farm plots.

 ---